Alpha Arbutin 2025: Fade Pigmentation, Boost Radiance

 How Alpha Arbutin Works on the Skin

-By consistently using it, you’re essentially telling your skin to stop overproducing pigment in areas affected by acne scars, sun damage, or hormonal changes.
+By regularly applying it, you effectively inform your skin to cease excessive production of pigment on the areas where you have acne scars, sun damage, or hormonal changes.

 Benefits of Alpha Arbutin